elliotjreed/code-katas/README.md

 Each 'Kata' is a puzzle of sorts to be solved using strict Test-Driven Development (TDD) techniques.
 That is to say, write your test first, it will fail; write the minimum amount of code required to get the test to pass; write another test, it will fail; refactor your code, writing the minimum amount of code required for the tests to pass.

-View the README.md in the directory of each language for example solutions, project structures, and test framework configurations.
+This repository contains example solutions, project structures, and test framework configurations for various languages

 Each language will have: